Stocks rally toward first weekly win streak since summer - KESQ

 The Fed is trying to starve inflation of the purchases made by households and businesses needed to keep it high.
 It’s doing that by intentionally slowing the economy and the jobs market.
 The worry is that it could go too far and cause a sharp downturn.

 The Fed has already raised its benchmark overnight interest rate up to a range of 3% to 3.25% up from virtually zero in March.
-The widespread expectation is for it to push through another increase that’s triple the usual size next week, before it potentially dials down the size in December.
+The widespread expectation is for it to push through another increase that’s triple the usual size next week, before it potentially makes a smaller increase in December.
 Higher rates not only slow the economy, they also hurt prices for stocks and other investments.

 Trading in Twitter’s stock has ended, after Elon Musk has taken control of the company following a lengthy legal battle.